OpenSesame

 If you select 'other ...' in the font selection dialog, you can select any font that is available on your operating system.
 If you do this, your experiment is no longer fully portable, and will require that the selected font is installed on the system that you run your experiment on.

-Placing a custom font in the file pool
+Placing a custom font in the file pool (OpenSesame desktop)

-Another way to use a custom font is to put a font file in the file pool.
+When running your experiment on the desktop, another way to use a custom font is to put a font file in the file pool.
 For example, if you place the font file inconsolata.ttf in the file pool, you can use this font in a sketchpad item, like so:

 draw textline 0.0 0.0 "This will be inconsolata" font_family="inconsolata"